trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 This logical Hub could be a distributed ledger, traditional database, paper clearinghouse, so some other technology.
-The basic idea is that countries send their messages to this hub and receive their messages from it too.
+The basic idea is that jurisdictions send their messages to this hub and receive their messages from it too.